markslwong/CrossPlatformCSProj/README.md

 Best for creating a common library that compiles to Windows, MonoDevelop and MonoTouch.

-<b>Note: These instructions are for those who don't know Git or want to use the source code</b>
+<h3>Note: These instructions are for those who don't want to use the source code</h3>

 Installation
 ============